Jtrinh3/Guild-of-the-Fangs-Documents/docs/Players Guide/index.md

   * Mousefolk

 #### Rotation
-Occasionally, we may allow some homebrew and UA temporarily for character creations.
-These will be listed here.
+Occasionally, we may allow some homebrew and UA temporarily for character creations within a given time period.
+These will be announced & listed here.
 * None at the moment

 #### Out of Rotation